CompAndSave/hugo-decap-cas/content/posts/common-toner-cartridge-problems-and-how-to-solve-them.md

 **\- Turn On the Printer:** Plug the printer back in and turn it on.

 **\- Test the Print Quality:** [Print a test page](https://www.compandsave.com/how-to-print-test-page-on-windows-and-mac) to ensure the new toner cartridge is working correctly and that the print quality has improved.

+#### **3. Low Toner Warning**

+If you're getting a low toner warning even when there's still some ink left, you can try these steps to address the issue:

+**\- Shake the Toner Cartridge:** Gently shake the toner cartridge from side to side.
+This helps redistribute the remaining toner powder inside, making better use of it.

+**\- Check Toner Cartridge Sensors:** Inspect the toner cartridge for any sensor or chip that may be dirty or damaged.
+Clean it gently or replace it if necessary.

+**\- Update Firmware:** Check if firmware updates are available for your printer model.
+Sometimes, a firmware update can resolve inaccuracies in toner-level readings.
+To update your printer’s firmware:

+* HP Printer
+* Epson Printer
+* Canon Printer
+* Brother Printer

+**\- Ignore the Warning:** If you're sure there's enough toner and the prints are of good quality, you can choose to ignore the warning.
+If the warning is on your computer, you can bypass it when you send a print job.
+Look for a checkbox that allows you to proceed with printing despite the low toner warning.